coderdiaz/coderdiaz/README.md

 - 😄 Pronouns: He/Him.
 - 📺 Join me on [Twitch](https://coderdiaz.com/live) for exciting streams somedays!
 We delve into the fascinating world of programming and design, creating a vibrant community.
 Let's learn together!

-I love writing, especially about my work and experiences, which I share on my personal blog about thoughts.
-Learn more about me on my website: [coderdiaz.com](https://coderdiaz.com/).
+I'm not a writer, but sometimes I write about my thoughts, experiencies and things that I learn, if you are interested you can know more about here: https://coderdiaz.com/notas/.

 ### My product tech stack includes:
 - **Backend:** Node.js, Nest.js, GraphQL, PostgreSQL, Strapi, PayloadCMS.